StPaulStylee/100DaysOfCode/README.md

 ### What I did:
 I worked through nested grids while learning some other cool techniques such as ACTUALLY applying mobile first design and using the support function
 ### Thoughts:
 I am so happy I switched learning resources...
 It is night and day.
 I will finish this course by Saturday and THEN REALLY start rebuilding the MN Tech site.

+## Day 17: December 21, 2017
+### What I did:
+I worked on component based CSS Grid - building cards that can be placed within an HTML Document.
+### Thoughts:
+Hell yes, this is awesome.